bsmith89/StrainFacts-manuscript/doc/submission.md

 Materials.
 All other code and metadata needed to re-run these analyses is available at
 <https://doi.org/10.5281/zenodo.5942586>.
-For reproducibility, all analyses were performed using Snakemake [@Molder2021] and with a Singularity container [@Kurtzer2017] that can be obtained at <https://hub.docker.com/repository/docker/bsmith89/compbio>.
+For reproducibility, analyses were performed using Snakemake [@Molder2021] and with a Singularity container [@Kurtzer2017] that can be obtained at <https://hub.docker.com/repository/docker/bsmith89/compbio>.